Raedin24/School/L400/DCIT 423/Module 14.md

 `Destination can be a directly connected device or a next-hop router`

 ### Forwarding on Directly Connected Networks
-The router needs to determine the destination MAC address associated with the destination IP address
+The router needs to determine the destination MAC address associated with the destination IP address ^218ef8
 1. **IPv4 Packet** - Router checks the *ARP table* for destination IP and associated MAC address.
 If there is no match, router sends an *ARP Request*.
 Destination device returns an *ARP Reply*   with its MAC address.
 Packet is then forwarded
 2. **IPv6 Packet** - Router checks its *neighbour cache*  for the destination IPv6 address and associated MAC address.
 If there is no match, router sends an *ICMPv6 Neighbour Solicitation (NS)*  message.
 Destination device returns an *ICMPv6 Neighbour Advertisement (NA)*  message with its MAC address
 `Control plane is basically code that directs the data on how and where to move.`

 ## Forwarding on Remote Networks
+If router and next-hop router are on an ethernet network, a similar process as [[#^218ef8 |above]] will be done for IPv4 and IPv6.
+However here the router searches for the *IP address of next*